domoritz/leaflet-locatecontrol/README.md

 #### Download JavaScript and CSS files

-For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
-However, **don't do this in production environments**!
+For testing purposes and development, you can use the latest version directly from my repository.

 For production environments, use [Bower](http://bower.io/) and run `bower install leaflet.locatecontrol` or [download the files from this repository](https://github.com/domoritz/leaflet-locatecontrol/archive/gh-pages.zip).
 Bower will always download the latest version and keep the code up to date.
 The original JS and CSS files are in [`\src`](https://github.com/domoritz/leaflet-locatecontrol/tree/gh-pages/src) and the minified versions suitable for production are in [`\dist`](https://github.com/domoritz/leaflet-locatecontrol/tree/gh-pages/dist).

 You can also get the latest version of the plugin with [npm](https://www.npmjs.org/).
 This plugin is available in the [npm repository](https://www.npmjs.org/package/leaflet.locatecontrol).
 Just run `npm install leaflet.locatecontrol`.

+The control is [available from JsDelivr CDN](https://www.jsdelivr.com/projects/leaflet.locatecontrol).
 If you don't need the latest version, you can use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol).

 #### Add the JavaScript and CSS files